5 Day Trips From Dublin: Ireland Must-Sees

 What can you expect from a day tour?
 Some gorgeous views along the way, a decent amount of time to check out the cliffs, lunch in a traditional Irish pub (where you should probably drink all the Guinness, particularly if you’re not driving) and some time to checkout Galway.

-Book a day trip to the Cliffs of Moher.
+Book a day trip from Dublin to the Cliffs of Moher

 If I were to get married in Ireland (I’ve admittedly spent many years considering at least taking my honeymoon there), Wicklow would be a top contender, quite simply because it is SO DARN PRETTY.